NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsG.clean.rst

 | Location |  HCO                                                              |
 +----------+-------------------------------------------------------------------+

-This command draws a haircross (with its centre at (x%,y%) which can be moved with the cursor keys.
+This command draws a crosshair (with its centre at (x%,y%) which can be moved with the cursor keys.
 Holding down <SHIFT> while pressing a cursor key will speed up movement.
-Once the haircross is placed in the correct position, press <SPACE> to return to BASIC.
+Once the crosshair is placed in the correct position, press <SPACE> to return to BASIC.
 The two parameters x% and y% will be updated to the position of the centre of the cross.